Kelvin de Ruiter

 Kelvin de Ruiter is a competitive strongman from the Netherlands and is a four-time Strongest Man of the Netherlands champion.
 Having competed in 43 International strongman competitions and winning 8 of them, de Ruiter is among the 50 most decorated strongmen of all time.

 A carpenter by profession, he first noticed his talent for lifting heavy objects while working part time in a local breaker's yard.
 After training initially with his father, de Ruiter was mentored by former World’s Strongest Man bronze medalist Wout Zijlstra.

-Having competed prolifically in the Strongman Champions League and known for his prowess in vehicle pulling, de Ruiter is a three-time World Truck Pull Champion.
-He is also the third greatest vehicle puller of all time behind Hafþór Júlíus Björnsson and Žydrūnas Savickas.
+Having competed prolifically in the Strongman Champions League, de Ruiter is also known for his prowess in vehicle pulling, having won three World Truck Pull Championships.